lactoseapp/lactose/README.md

 ## Contributing

 if you wish to contribute please don't hestiate to reach out to me before submitting your pull request. [e-mail me here](mailto:syntaxbullet@protonmail.com).

+A previous implementation of the MVP written in Sveltekit can be found [here](https://https://github.com/lactoseapp/lactose-old)